 - If your plant is too large for the ball you’ve prepared, you may be able to divide the plant now, depending on what you’ve chosen, and make more than one kokedama.

-Step 3: Wrap and wind
+Step 3: Wrap with moss

 Now you’re ready to wrap your ball in sphagnum sheet moss.
 You can dampen it by soaking the moss in warm water, if you’d like.
 But the sheet moss will absorb water just fine without pre-moistening it.
 The photo above shows how to lay out the sheet moss, set the ball in the center and gather the moss around the soil and up to the base of the plant.